 Cooperative Education (Co-op) is an educational program that combines classroom instruction with practical work experiences directly related to the student's curriculum.
 This combined classroom study and work experience is a meaningful way for students to learn and to assist in making informed career choices while earning credit.
-Students interested in Cooperative Education should meet with their instructor to discuss co-op opportunities and the eligibility requirements to participate.
+Students interested in Cooperative Education should meet with their instructor to discuss co-op opportunities.
 The instructor must submit a co-op request form to the President for approval.
 The student, instructor, employer, and President must sign the formal co-op agreement.